Course Of Study Catalog 2025-2026

 This course is a full-year course in which students take the following three classes for one trimester each.

-• ART: This trimester course is for students who would like to gain basic experiences in art such as drawing and painting.
+- ART: This trimester course is for students interested in gaining foundational experiences in art, including drawing, painting, and 3D art.
 NO PREVIOUS ART EXPERIENCE REQUIRED.
-Recommended donation*: $25 for supplies for student projects which students will take home.
+Recommended donation*: $30 to cover the cost of materials for student projects, which students will take home.

 ENGLISH LANGUAGE DEVELOPMENT (ELD 1, 2, or 3): (Grade 7/8)